 To quantify cell populations of interest (COIs) in different tissue compartments (TCs) and to characterize their spatial organization, we designed a workflow that integrates affordable and easy to use techniques and maximizes the positional information that can be obtained from precious FFPE clinical specimens (Figure 1).
 First, serial whole tissue FFPE sections were stained for visualization of COIs (e.g., immune cells) and TCs (e.g., stroma versus parenchyma) (Figure 1, step 1).
 The number of consecutive sections to be stained should be kept to the minimum that allows visualization of the cells of interest or tissue features needed for addressing the research question.
 The smaller the number of serial sections, the higher the tissue architecture resemblance and concordance across contiguous sections.
 In addition, the multiplexing capability can be expanded through reuse of fluorescently stained sections through stripping and reprobing techniques19.

 Once the staining steps were done, a whole slide scanner was used to digitize the images.
 Images acquired from serial sections were aligned and consolidated into a virtual multiplex slide in an automated fashion (Figure 1, section 2).
-Next, a ROI for the ROI tissue was delineated with a user-defined protocol that identified tissue-associated pixels (TAPs) (Figure 1, step 3).
+Next, a ROI for the tissue was delineated with a user-defined protocol that identified tissue-associated pixels (TAPs) (Figure 1, step 3).
 Subsequently, the ROI tissue was segmented into TCs defined as additional ROIs.
 (Figure 1, step 4).
 Next, user-defined protocols detected and quantified COIs in different TCs (Figure 1, step 5).
 Finally, tissue heatmaps of COIs were generated based on their densities and their tissue coordinates (Figure 1, step 6).

 [Insert Figure 1 here]